-Robinson Equestrian offers weekly lessons with their four highly qualified trainers.
+Robinson Equestrian offers weekly lessons with their three highly qualified trainers.
 Kelsey Lesh, head trainer at Robinson Equestrian, specializes in preparing horses and riders to compete in the hunter/jumper arenas as well as services those who wish to learn how to trail ride in western tack.
 Her training focuses on relationship building between horse and rider as well as teaching her students to be smart and safe around horses.
 Working from the ground up, her students build confidence and skills that will carry them in any direction they wish to go.
-Kelsey is currently accepting new clients who own or lease a horse or are interested in joining our show team.
+Kelsey is currently accepting new clients who own or lease a horse or are interested in joining our show team based on availability.

-Lexie Swanger and Kat Zwicker are the newest instructors at Robinson Equestrian.
-Both are graduates of Wilson college from their Equine Studies program.
-Both are taking new beginner students based on availability.
+Lexie Swanger is the newest instructors at Robinson Equestrian.
+She is a graduate of Wilson college from their Equine Studies program.
+Lexie is taking new beginner students based on availability.

 Robinson Equestrian offers lessons on both our school horses or your own horse.
 Beginners start on the ground and learn the basics of grooming, tacking up, and basic horse care in conjunction with their time in the saddle.
 Lessons start for children 5 years of age and up.
 Adults of all skill levels are welcome as well!

 Standalone Lessons – Standalone lesson prices are for those who are just starting to ride or cannot commit to a set day and time for a lesson each week.
 Lessons are paid for at the beginning of each lesson.

 Lesson Packages – Lesson packages are available for those who wish to have a set lesson day and time each week.
 Packages are paid for at the beginning of the month.
 Lesson packages include 4 lessons a month.
 If your set day of the week happens to allow for a fifth lesson that month, you get the fifth lesson for free!
 Lesson packages are only available for students riding Monday through Friday.